-10 Abstract
+Abstract

-11 The ammonium acetate and formate ionic liquids (ILs) were synthesized in neutralization reaction with 12 different cations of alkanol amine and alkyl amine with formic and acetic acid as anion.
-The reaction was 13 monitored by thin layer Chromatography and the synthesized six ILs was characterization by FT-IR spectroscopy and H, C Nuclear Magnetic Resonance (NMR) spectroscopy.
-The spectroscopic analysis 14 of the synthesized ILs gives the good agreement for the confirmation of their synthesis and purity.
-These 15 compounds were tested in computing program of computational chemistry through two basis set, Mm+ 16 and PM3 for the calculation using molecular mechanics by HyperchemR Release 8.0 (Hypercube, Inc.).
-17 18 Single point calculations were carried out to evaluate the data profile on the physical properties, such as, 19 total energy, binding energy, hydration energy, dipole moment, heat of formation and energies for HOMO 20 and LUMO.
-Furthermore the synthesized ILs was screening antimicrobial activity against both of gram positive and gram negative bacteria such as Bacillus cereus, Staphylococcus aureus, Escherichia coli, 21 22 Salmonella typhi, Pseudomonas aeroginosa and Shigella dysenteriae and two phytogathogenic fungi 23 such as Aspergillus niger and Rhizoplus azzahra to establish as green and environment benign solvent.
+The ammonium acetate and formate ionic liquids (ILs) were synthesized in the neutralization reaction with different cations of alkanol amine and alkyl amine with formic and acetic acid as an anion.
+Thin layer Chromatography monitored the reaction and the synthesized six ILs was characterization by FT-IR spectroscopy and H, C Nuclear Magnetic Resonance (NMR) spectroscopy.
+The spectroscopic analysis of the synthesized ILs gives the excellent agreement for the confirmation of their synthesis and purity.
+These compounds were tested in computing program of computational chemistry on two basis sets, Mm+ and PM3 for the calculation using molecular mechanics by HyperchemR Release 8.0 (Hypercube, Inc.).
+Single point calculations were carried out to evaluate the data profile on the physical properties, such as total energy, binding energy, hydration energy, dipole moment, heat of formation and energies for HOMO and LUMO.
+Furthermore, the synthesized ILs was screening antimicrobial activity against both of gram positive and gram negative bacteria such as Bacillus cereus, Staphylococcus aureus, Escherichia coli, Salmonella typhi, Pseudomonas aeroginosa and Shigella dysenteriae and two phytopathogenic fungi such as Aspergillus niger and Rhizoplus azzahra to establish as a green and environmentally benign solvent.

-25 Keywords: Ethanolamine, FT-IR, NMR, HyperchemR, Antimicrobial activity.
+Keywords: Ethanolamine, FT-IR, NMR, HyperchemR, Antimicrobial activity.

-26 27 1.
-INTRODUCTION
+1. INTRODUCTION

-28 lonic Liquids (ILs) was introduced almost a century ago by the observation of Paul Walden in a 29 neutralization reaction of ethanolammonium nitrate [1].
-They belong to a novel class of low temperature 30 (typically <100 °C) molten salts, consisted of discrete anions and cations [2].
-They exhibit, in most cases, 31 relatively low viscosities, thermally stabilities, high thermal conductivities, a large electrochemical window, 32 highly polar and non volatility [3].
-Millions of ILs can be synthesized and characterized with variety of 33 cations and anions in theoretical study which are also known as the designer solvent due to their tunable 34 physical and chemical properties [4].
-Due to their unique properties [5], ILs have become one of the most 35 important research targets in chemistry, physics, engineering and material science and technology [6].
+lonic Liquids (ILs) was introduced almost a century ago by the observation of Paul Walden in a neutralization reaction of ethanolammonium nitrate [1].
+They belong to a novel class of low temperature (typically <100°C) molten salts, consisted of discrete anions and cations [2].
+They exhibit, in most cases, relatively low viscosities, thermally stabilities, high thermal conductivities, a large electrochemical window, highly polar and nonvolatility [3-4].
+Millions of ILs can be synthesized and characterized with a variety of cations and anions in the theoretical study which is also known as the designer solvent due to their tunable physical and chemical properties [5].
+Due to their unique properties [6], ILs have become one of the most important research targets in chemistry, physics, engineering and material science and technology [7].